 It's a job where no two days are the same.
-Seasonal firefighting is a great way to contribute, be challenged, work as part of a team and develop career pathways in an organisation that supports the Self-determination of Aboriginal people.
+Seasonal firefighting is a great way to contribute, be challenged, work as part of a team.

-A significant pool of positions are made available using provisions of the Equal Opportunity Act 2010, whereby only Australian Aboriginal or Torres Strait Islander people are eligible to apply.
-Applicants will be required to provide a completed Aboriginality form, which can be found on our website.
+As designated Aboriginal positions, only Australian Aboriginal or Torres Strait Islander people are eligible to apply.

+Successful applicants will be required to complete a Confirmation of Aboriginality form prior to appointment.
+Download the form from our website.